VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > changes that the team have made will ensure that the migration from V2
 > to V3 will be possible with no downtime.

+> **MarkusPersona:** The team applied various optimizations to the
+> migration utility, such as batching the operations, in order to
+> minimize the amount of downtime.

 The following sections summarize the data migration from V1 to V2.
 Some of these steps were discussed previously in relation to a specific change or enhancement to the application.